List of Western subgenres: Revisionist Western

 In the 1960s and 1970s, the Western was reinvented with the revisionist Western.
-After the early 1960s, many American filmmakers began to question and change many traditional elements of Westerns, and to make revisionist Westerns that encouraged audiences to question the simple hero-versus-villain dualism and the morality of using violence to test one's character or to prove oneself right.
+After the early 1960s, many American filmmakers began to deconstruct many traditional elements of Westerns, and to make revisionist Westerns in order to subvert the traditional hero-versus-villain dualism and the morality of using violence to test one's character or to prove oneself right.
 This is shown in Sam Peckinpah's The Wild Bunch (1969).
 One major revision was the increasingly positive representation of Native Americans, who had been treated as "savages" in earlier films.
 Examples of such revisionist Westerns include Ride the High Country (1962), Richard Harris' A Man Called Horse (1970), Little Big Man (1970), Soldier Blue (1970), Man in the Wilderness (1971), The Outlaw Josey Wales (1976), Dances with Wolves (1990), Unforgiven (1992), The Quick and the Dead (1995), and Dead Man (1995).
 A television miniseries, Godless (2016), also fits into this category.
 A few earlier revisionist Westerns gave women more powerful roles, such as Westward the Women (1951) starring Robert Taylor.
 Another earlier work encompassed all these features, The Last Wagon (1956).
 In it, Richard Widmark played a white man raised by Comanches and persecuted by Whites, with Felicia Farr and Susan Kohner playing young women forced into leadership roles.